hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Q: Where can I get more information about hCaptcha?
 A: Please see our website at: https://hcaptcha.com/

+Q: Why isn't my WPForms Lite install working?
+A: Please make sure you have removed the reCAPTCHA keys under WPForms > Settings > reCAPTCHA to avoid a conflict.

 === Privacy Notices ===

 With the default configuration, this plugin does not: